Ryanair and Aer Lingus to cut further flights from regional airports

 Eddie Wilson, chief executive of Ryanair DAC, the airline group’s biggest subsidiary, confirmed that the airline would have no flights in or out of Cork or Shannon between November 14th and December 13th.

-Ryanair recently announced that it would close its bases at both airports until April, with the temporary lay off of 135 pilots and cabin crew.
+Ryanair recently announced it would close its bases at both airports until April, with the temporary lay-off of 135 pilots and cabin crew.

-Both airports have Ryanair services to Britain and eastern Europe operated by crews based outside the Republic, but the airline has cancelled these as Mr Wilson said bookings have collapsed.
+Both airports have Ryanair services to Britain and eastern Europe operated by crews based outside the Republic, but the airline has cancelled these as Mr Wilson said bookings had collapsed.

 He was addressing the Oireachtas Joint Committee on Transport and Communications Networks.